Welcome to Tamriel Rebuilt! This installation guide will walk you through the installation process and also covers some common troubleshooting issues.

-You must install the files in the 00 Core folder into the Morrowind Data Files folder at the very least.
+You must at the very least take out the files from the 00 Core folder and put them into the Morrowind Data Files folder.
 Everything else is optional (and, if the folders start with the same number, mutually exclusive).
 Please check the TR_Readme.txt file, which is located in the Docs folder in 00 Core, about our optional masterfiles.

 For this tutorial, we will install files from 00 Core, 01 Faction Integration, 02 Preview Content, and 03 Travel Network for Core and Vvardenfell.